MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/session-count-plugin.md

 ## Examples

 For this example, the data is deterministic, and we use a table with two columns:
-- Timeline: a running number from 1 to 10,000
+- `Timeline`: a running number from 1 to 10,000
-- Id: Id of the user from 1 to 50
+- `Id`: ID of the user from 1 to 50

 `Id` appears at the specific `Timeline` slot if it's a divider of `Timeline` (Timeline % Id == 0).